JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 PB uses sqlite as its DB!

-1. you have a `pb_data/data.db` that you can inspect with a client:
+1. You have a `pb_data/data.db` that you can inspect with a client:

 ```sh
  sqlite3 ./data.db